The need for radical transparency in carbon dioxide removal

 InPlanet is thrilled to announce our new partnership with AXA Switzerland, a leader in innovative climate strategies and one of Switzerland’s top insurers.
 As part of its forward-thinking approach to addressing climate change, AXA Switzerland has committed to purchasing 1,950 Enhanced Rock Weathering (ERW) carbon removal credits from InPlanet until 2028.
 This milestone reflects AXA Switzerland’s dedication to scaling durable carbon removal technologies and supporting long-term climate solutions.
 From 2026 on, the AXA Group is focusing on supporting promising technologies that enable durable CO2 removal, like ERW.
 This shift allows AXA to contribute to scaling the CDR industry rather than … Read more

-Webinar: enhanced rock weathering in Brazil
+Webinar: Enhanced rock weathering in Brazil

 InPlanet featured in an Exciting Webinar on Enhanced Rock Weathering!
 Ever wondered how we can use nature’s own processes to fight climate change?
 Watch this exciting webinar with InPlanet, hosted by our partner Klimate.co, which took place on November 13th 2024.
 Discover how InPlanet is revolutionizing agriculture with Enhanced Rock Weathering- a groundbreaking carbon removal approach that restores Brazil’s tropical soils.
 Participants will learn: How rock powder can durably remove CO₂ through ERW; The environmental and social benefits behind this solution; Exciting insights into InPlanet’s projects in Brazil.
 Don’t miss out on this chance to learn and get inspired by … Read more